mabiesen/mysql_php_interview_project/README.md

 2. In MySQL create a database called "Questions" with three tables: main, sport, and activity.
 Reference the schemas below for additional information on what fields these tables should contain.

 3. Download the script and save to the appropriate folder for your server setup.
+On Apache this was /var/www/html

 4. Before running the script, be sure to change the MySQL password and username variables located in new_personality.php.
 If you are not running locally, be sure to change the servername as well.